tc39/proposal-smart-pipelines/readme.md

   _Pipeline Expression_, defined previously.

   * **_Pipeline Bare Constructor Call_** : `new` _Simple Reference_
-    * [TO DO: Can we use Evaluate New if _Simple Reference_ is technically not the same as Member Expression?
+    * [TODO: Can we use Evaluate New if _Simple Reference_ is technically not the same as Member Expression?
 Should we just use Member Expression with some limitations?]

 </details>

 ### Pipeline-level expressions
-During runtime, [TO DO]
+During runtime, [TODO]

 <details open>